IulianCernat/Project-Management/README.md

 -   SCRUM role system: teacher - Product Owner, team leader - SCRUM Master, team member - Developer
 -   Product Owners can:
     -   create projects;
-    -   asign teams with SCRUM Masters;
+    -   assign teams with SCRUM Masters;
     -   Change SCRUM Masters;
 -   SCRUM Masters and Product Owners can:
     -   manage a Backlog with issues (tasks, stories and bugs) which can be sorted and filtered;